RobbHaas Family Pages

 2] Bell Folk - 27 yr old White Female - Wife of head of Household - Married - Housekeeper - Born in Ohio - Parents both born in Pennsylvania -

-3] Charles Folk - 7 yr old white male - at school - Born in Indiana - Parents both born in Ohio -
+3] Charles Folk - 7 yr old white male - Son of head, at school - Born in Indiana - Parents both born in Ohio -

 |S19||Database On-line, "Residents of

 Hamilton County, Indiana (1874)" Original Data: The People’s Guide: